icon-project/icon-sdk-python/quickstart/README.md

 private key:  39765c71ed1884ce08010900ed817119f4227a8b3ee7a36c906c0ae9b5b11cae
 ```

-#### Load
+### Load

-You can call existing EOA by calling `load` function.
+You can load an existing EOA by calling `load` function.

-After creation, address and private Key can be looked up.
+After creation, the address and private Key can be looked up.

 ```python
 # Loads a wallet from a key store file